benoitblais-hashicorp-demo/HCPTerraform-ModulesFactory/modules/tfe_team/README.md

 ## Permissions

-To manage the agent pool resources, provide a user token from an account with appropriate permissions.
+To manage resources, provide a user token from an account with appropriate permissions.
 This user should have the `Manage organization access` permission.
 Alternatively, you can use a token from a team instead of a user token.

 ## Authentication